-Prognosis of bowel cancer
+Prognosis of colorectal cancer

 The prognosis for bowel cancer is better the earlier the disease is detected and treated.
 90% of patients are alive after five years if the cancer is detected when it is limited to the bowel wall.
 In addition to the spread of the tumor, the prognosis is affected by the patient’s age, general condition, complications caused by the tumor, and the degree of differentiation of the tumor.